-An asset-based loan is one that uses assets as income.
-Whether you are a retiree with a small fixed income, a new business, or an established company that needs to maintain a high cash flow, the ease, and benefits of asset-based loans and mortgages have made them a popular solution for borrowers in recent years.
+An asset-based loan or asset utilization loan uses assets as income.
+Whether you are a retiree with a small fixed income, a new business or an established company that needs to maintain a high cash flow, the ease and benefits of asset-based loans and mortgages have made them a popular solution for borrowers in recent years.

 - Qualified based on verified liquid assets

 - No employment or income (Ability-to-Repay (ATR) is determined by assets and may be used in combination with bank statements in some cases if assets alone do not suffice)